nickscaglione/frontend-articles-mic/README.md

 ### Usage

-- Hopefully intuitive enough to omit this section!
+- Hopefully intuitive enough to omit this section...
+Enjoy!